Choose another writer in this calendar:

 was ideally suited for the role, Orczy considred him too

 short (height 5' 10½), and he did not look strong enough to stand

 against Massey, who was a tall man (height 6' 1).
 "Leslie Howard was

 certainly very attractive, very charming, he knew how to make love, but

-he was not Fred Terry," Orczy said in her book of memoir.
+he was not Fred Terry," Orczy said in her memoir.
 "Fred Terry

 was the ideal Sir Percy and there cannot be two ideals in one's mind of

 Ideologically less committed, Orczy's mysteries attracted more critical interest in the United States than her historical adventures.
 Her best known detective character was the Old Man in the Corner, who solved crimes in thirty-eight stories, without leaving his chair, like professor Van Dusen or later Nero Wolfe.
 His name, Chris Owen, was suggested in 'The Mysterious Death in Percy Street', but in later stories his name is not mentioned.
 This armchair detective with a scarecrow appearance spends much of his life in the corner of a London teashop, drinking milk and eating cheesecake, never snooping around like Sherlock Holmes.
 Occiasionally he visits the crime scenes and takes photographs.
 A young reporter, Polly Burton, brings him details of crimes which baffle the police.
 Many of the stories were set in and around the West-End, in its "dark, drizzly, and foggy" streets and alleys.